Last updated: May 2020

 While you may know that vitamin D is good for your bones, you may not know that it also regulates our immune system.
 And recent research suggests that it may play a role in the development of several autoimmune disorders (Yang, Leung, Adamopoulos, & Gershwin, 2013).

 A study in Europe showed that vitamin D deficiency was more common in individuals with autoimmune thyroid diseases, and low vitamin D was associated with more antibodies and abnormal thyroid function tests (Kivity et al., 2011).
 Among children, higher vitamin D levels were associated with fewer thyroid antibodies (Camurdan, Döğer, Bideci, Celik, & Cinaz, 2012).
 However, other studies have shown inconsistent results (Effraimidis, Badenhoop, Tijssen, & Wiersinga, 2012; Goswami et al., 2009).
-The jury is still out on whether vitamin D supplementation is useful for those with autoimmune disorders such as Hashimoto’s (Antico, Tampoia, Tozzoli, & Bizzaro, 2012; Talaei, Ghorbani, & Asemi, 2018).
+A small study published in 2019 suggested that selenium intake may enhance the effect of vitamin D on thyroid antibodies, so selenium levels may need to be taken into account along with vitamin D levels (Krysiak, Kowalcze, & Okopien, 2019).
+For now, the jury is still out on whether vitamin D supplementation is useful for those with autoimmune disorders such as Hashimoto’s (Antico, Tampoia, Tozzoli, & Bizzaro, 2012; Talaei, Ghorbani, & Asemi, 2018).
 But in the meantime, it’s a fact that vitamin D is important healthwise, so you want to be sure your levels are optimal.

 Sources of Vitamin D